Page saved! You can go back to this later in your Diabetes and Me Close

 “I’ve learned how to speak to people, understand them, and support them - even when conversations are difficult.”

-Making a difference as an Impact Volunteer
+Making a difference

 Joseph is an Impact Volunteer with us.
 This is a flexible role that involves carrying out small actions that make a big difference to people affected by diabetes.

-“One thing I love about the tool is when you know your risk, it tells you what you need to know and do next.”
+He wants to help others to know about it especially if they have a family background of diabetes, "One thing I love about the tool is when you know your risk, it tells you what this means and what to do next.

 Looking ahead

-Joseph is particularly passionate about supporting people diagnosed with pre-diabetes.
+Joseph is particularly passionate about supporting people diagnosed with prediabetes.
 When he has volunteered at events in the community, he’s noticed a gap in information and guidance and is advocating for more structured support.
-“Having pre-diabetes doesn’t mean you’ll definitely develop type 2 diabetes,” he explains.
+“Having prediabetes doesn’t mean you’ll definitely develop type 2 diabetes,” he explains.
 “With the right help, it can be prevented.”

 Joseph plans to continue both as an Impact Volunteer and as a volunteer in his local community.
 He is keen to get involved with our community groups and hopes to contribute to our research efforts in the future.